ParsaAb13/-Mathematical-and-Statistical-Practices-/README.md

-# guess
+# Practice
-just simple guessing game with R programming as programming languages
+just simple Practices with Python programming as programming languages